Mara Elliott: Power of mayor to change budget

 Elliott was asked by councilman David Alvarez about the extent of power by a San Diego mayor to change the city budget.
 Mayor Faulconer tried to earmark an extra $5 million in the city budget to fund a special election to expand the San Diego Convention Center and re-purpose Qualcomm Stadium.
 When his addition was not included in the year's budget by the city council, Faulconer tried to veto their budget and force his changes through with a simple 50% majority.
 When asked for clarification whether Faulconer would actually need a supermajority of 6 votes to add new items to the budget, Elliott stated that the City Charter gives the mayor power over the budget to "either approve, veto, or modify any line item approved by the Council."
 Therefore, in her opinion, Faulconer's actions were legal until the City Charter was changed to say otherwise.

 Rape kit testing

 A state audit found that San Diego only tests about half of the rape kits it collects.
 While other cities identified in the audit have started testing all rape kits, San Diego is the only city that has not changed its policy.
-Elliot has repeatedly stated that she believes San Diego should test 100% of rape kits.
+Elliott has repeatedly stated that she believes San Diego should test 100% of rape kits.
 She has said, "The experience in other jurisdictions shows that the evidence in untested kits can prove valuable in solving cold cases and identifying serial rapists.
 That alone is good reason."